 The capital, a bustle of traffic, temples, rail networks, cheap eats and many a travelers first stop in Thailand.

 - It's big and broken up into many districts which are reasonably accessible to tourists.
 It can get very hot and humid though.
 So doing some Thailand travel guide research on how to get around will save you in the long run.
+This guide will help you out on getting around Bangkok.

 - A wide fast flowing river that runs through Bangkok.
 While not a visually stunning sight in itself the river is a key transport hub for getting around Bangkok.
 Use it to travel to the main temple areas below.